coredns/coredns.io/content/manual/configuration.md

 ### Specifying a Protocol

-Currently CoreDNS accepts three different protocols: plain DNS, DNS over TLS and DNS over gRPC.
+Currently CoreDNS accepts four different protocols: DNS, DNS over TLS (DoT), DNS over HTTP/2 (DoH) and DNS over gRPC.
 You can specify what a server should accept in the server configuration by prefixing a zone name with a scheme.

 * `dns://` for plain DNS (the default if no scheme is specified).
-* `tls://` for DNS over TLS, called DoT, see [RFC 7858](https://tools.ietf.org/html/rfc7858).
+* `tls://` for DNS over TLS, see [RFC 7858](https://tools.ietf.org/html/rfc7858).
-* `https://` for DNS over HTTPS, called DoH, see [RFC 8484](https://tools.ietf.org/html/rfc8484).
+* `https://` for DNS over HTTPS, see [RFC 8484](https://tools.ietf.org/html/rfc8484).
 * `grpc://` for DNS over gRPC.

 ## Plugins